oddcamp/active_hash_relation/README.md

 end
 ```

 If you **need to enable filtering on scopes**, you need to specify that explicitly from the initializer.
-For instance:
+Please run:
+`bundle exec rails g active_hash_relation:initialize` which will create an initializer with the following content:

 ```ruby
 ActiveHashRelation.configure do |config|